Primera Fila (Thalía album)

 Primera Fila (English: Front Row) is the first live album by Mexican singer-songwriter Thalía.
 The album was recorded in Miami, Florida at the BankUnited Center on July 29 and 30, 2009, with a selected audience to attend the concert.
 Primera Fila is Thalia's first project under the Sony Music label.

 The album was released on 1 December 2009 in the United States and Latin America; in Europe and Asia it was released in April 2010.
 It includes duets with multi Grammy Award-winning Mexican singer and songwriter Joan Sebastian and the Puerto Rican musician Pedro Capó.
 It comprises mostly new songs but also includes a medley of four of her hits.

-Primera Fila had sold near 1,5 million copies worldwide, an accomplishment for a Spanish-language album nowadays, and is one of the best-selling albums in Mexico.
+Primera Fila reached sales close to 1 million, and it is ranked among the best-selling albums in Mexico.
 It spent 55 non-consecutive weeks at the top of Mexican charts.

 Background

 Thalía ended her contract with EMI Music in 2009, some months after the release of her album Lunada, because of the album's very low sales in comparison with her previous successful releases.
 In the meantime, Thalía had to recover from Lyme disease, a disease that put her health into serious danger.
 As a matter of fact, a big part of the press in her native Mexico mentioned that she would have to retire from music, at least until fully recovered.
 During that period, Thalía was not contracted to any record label; she had been completely devoted to her business activities and her radio program.

 Finally, she signed a contract with Sony Music Entertainment and in July 2009, it was announced that she would record an album in acoustic format as her first official release under her new label, Sony Music Latin.